justinminlee/IAB207_A3/README.md

 # IAB207_A3
-This is IAB207 A3 Group??
+This is IAB207 A3 Group 28

 ## Make sure to install before start
 ```